Terms and Conditions

 We will monitor all subscription and donation payments made through the site.
 We may ask you to provide us with additional personal information to fulfil our legal responsibilities before your transaction is completed.

-Registered users, logged in to the site, or creating an account will be able to view their subscription and donations through their account dashboard, however payment card details will not be stored by Younifyme.co.
+Registered users, logged in to the site, or creating an account will be able to view their subscriptions through their account dashboard, however payment card details will not be stored by Younifyme.co.
+Donation information will be available as a receipt sent to the registered email address.
 Your subscription and donation history is not visible to other site users.
-Personal data provided during the donation will be used for the sole purpose of facilitating the donation and providing Not for profits with data to support their processing, auditing and reporting on donations received, and where applicable to enable them to support claims made under the Gift Aid scheme.
+Personal data provided during the donation will be used for the sole purpose of facilitating the donation and providing good causes with data to support their processing, auditing and reporting on donations received, and where applicable to enable them to support claims made under the Gift Aid scheme.